evfogleman/info550/ReadMe.md

 make zika_report
 ```

-You should expect to see an html markdown file as your output titled 'Zika_Report.html', which will contain two tables.
+You should expect to see an html markdown file as your output titled 'Zika_Report.html' in the Rmd folder, which will contain two tables.